Types of crooked legs in foals

 Usually, these conditions occur from premature birth or damage to the growth plate.

-Foals with tendon contracture don’t respond to treatment as well as other foals.
-Young foals respond best to medical treatment.
-Thus, don’t delay treatment.
+Foals born with contracture should also be checked for undershot jaws, as this would likely indicate problems with iodine levels in the mare.
+These foals do not respond to treatment as well as other foals.
+Remember, younger foals respond best to medical treatment, so do not delay treatment.

 Surgery may be an option in some cases.
 Generally, foals less than one year old respond best to surgery.
 Surgical treatment depends on the site of the contracture.

 If the deformity isn’t excessive, club footed foals respond well to cutting the inferior check ligament.
 The deep flexor tendon may be cut in severe cases.

 Fetlock contracture may require cutting of the inferior and superior check ligaments to allow the superficial and deep flexor tendons to stretch.

 Surgical treatment of carpal contracture is possible but generally reserved for select cases.